Creating a Least-Privilege Monitoring User in Zalando Postgres Operator

 key: postgresql-exporter-password

 This creates a Kubernetes Secret named postgres-infrastructure-roles in the postgres-operator namespace with the password from Key Vault.
-The sync-wave -880 means this happens before everything else.
+The sync-wave -880 means this deploys before everything else.

-Step 3: Create the ConfigMap with Role Definition
+Step 3: Create the ConfigMap with role definition

 apiVersion: v1